Courage Under Fire: Plot

-Members of the Corps of Cadets of Texas A&M University were cast as soldiers in the basic training scenes.

 Production

 The Pentagon denied a request for access to military equipment for filming.
 Philip M. Strub, for the Pentagon, said of the film characters that "there wasn't a good soldier among them".
-Lacking such access, the film-makers had to source equipment elsewhere, including having former Australian Army Centurian tanks modified to resemble the M1 Abrams depicted in the production.
+Lacking such access, the filmmakers had to source equipment elsewhere, including having former Australian Army Centurion tanks modified to resemble the M1 Abrams depicted in the production.